Work Locations: 713 Johnson and outreach / in community and when determined the publicly accessible location, Victoria, BC.

 Start Date: ASAP

 The Victoria SAFER Initiative is a flexible, community-based, safe supply model with health care provider oversight.
-Its goal is to save and affirm the lives of people who use drugs by providing safer, pharmaceutical alternatives to the currently toxic supply.
+Its goal is to save and affirm the lives of people who use substances by providing safer, pharmaceutical alternatives to the currently toxic supply.

 Key Duties and Responsibilities: